Blog - Commercial

 Vacancy in Sydney’s City Fringe also remains tight.
 We expect that, with Sydney’s CBD stock supply heavily constrained, the city fringe and other metro office markets will need to absorb office demand in the foreseeable future.

-What to expect in the year ahead
+Commercial property market trends, and what to expect in the year ahead

 A generally weakening economy could have implications for the Sydney office market in the year ahead.
 Many analysts are tipping employment growth to slow, which could affect the demand for office space.
 Currently, business confidence is shaky so some businesses will remain cautious when it comes to securing long term leases and headcount growth.